 Some non-instructional program requirements (e.g., orientation and testing) may or may not be in-person.
 Online instruction is instruction via internet, satellite or wireless communication, and audio and video conferencing.
 [US: 11/8/2021]

+PREP DAYS AND READING DAYS

+These are designed to help students prepare for their final exams, so certain instructional activities are restricted.
+Details appear in SR 5.2.5.6.
+[US: 2/12/24]

 PROFESSIONAL COLLEGE

 The Colleges that home professional practice doctoral degrees (currently Law, Medicine, Dentistry, Nursing, Health Sciences, and Pharmacy).
 The colleges other than Law comprise the “Health Care Colleges.”
 [US: 3/19/2018]